 Pour warm water into a bowl and dissolve the yeast.

-Add starter, 4 cups of flour, salt and sugar; stir vigorously for a few minutes.
+Add starter, 4 CUPS of flour, sugar, salt and soda; stir vigorously.

-Turn dough into a large greased bowl, cover with a clean towel and let rise until double in bulk.
+Cover bowl with a clean towel; let rise until double in bulk.

-Mix soda with 1 cup of the remaining flour and stir into the dough.
+Mix soda with 1 CUP of the remaining flour; stir into dough.

-Shape into 2 loaves and place on a greased baking sheet.
+Shape into 2 loaves; place on a greased baking sheet.

 Cover and let rise in a warm place until double in bulk.

-Brush tops of loaves with water and make diagonal cuts across loaves with a sharp knife.
+Brush tops of loaves with water; with knife make diagonal cuts across tops.